bentoml/bentoctl-workshops/aws-lambda/1_build_bento/README.md

 ### 3. Build Bento

-Now that we have tested the service and made sure everything is working let's build the bento save it to the local bento store.
+Now that we have tested the service and made sure everything is working let's build the bento and save it to the local bento store.
 ```
 bentoml build